5 Mistakes Home Sellers Make LOSING Them Tens or Hundreds of Thousands of Dollars $$$$

 To choose the right agent:

-• Look for agents with a proven track record and strong local knowledge.
+Look for an agent with a proven track record and strong local knowledge.

 Ignoring Curb Appeal